ItsMonarch04/crash-course/README.md

-The consensus core is written as synchronous, host-independent state machines, and the same core runs in three places: inside the deterministic simulator, compiled to WebAssembly inside the browser theater, and behind the real `ccdb` socket/filesystem adapter.
-The real adapter drives `cc-host::Driver`, uses the same Raft message codec and durability continuations, and performs a checked peer hello before it accepts a peer frame.
-Remaining storage and snapshot limits — snapshot transfer resumes from byte zero, and CCBK restore creates a fresh cluster identity — are spelled out in [limitations](docs/LIMITATIONS.md).
+The consensus core is written as synchronous, host-independent state machines, and the same core runs in three places: inside the deterministic simulator, compiled to WebAssembly inside the browser theater and behind the real `ccdb` socket/filesystem adapter.
+The real adapter drives `cc-host::Driver`, uses the same Raft message codec and durability continuations and performs a checked peer hello before it accepts a peer frame.
+Remaining storage and snapshot limits — snapshot transfer resumes from byte zero and CCBK restore creates a fresh cluster identity — are spelled out in [limitations](docs/LIMITATIONS.md).

-![The browser theater running a five-node cluster, killing the leader, and watching the survivors elect a new one without losing an acknowledged write.](theater/public/crash-course.gif)
+![The browser theater running a five-node cluster, killing the leader and watching the survivors elect a new one without losing an acknowledged write.](theater/public/crash-course.gif)

 The animation above is generated, not staged: `./scripts/record-gif.sh` drives